sulu/sulu-workshop/README.md

 ### Run Webserver

-Use the PHP built-in web-server with:
+You can startup the built-in PHP web-server with:

 ```bash
 bin/console server:run
 ```

-or if you have the SYMFONY CLI Tools installed run:
+If you have the SYMFONY CLI Tools installed and want to increase your performace you can also use the following command to startup the SYMFONY webserver:

 ```bash
 symfony server:start